How do I report or file a complaint related to sexual misconduct?

-Report to the College for a Violation of Policy SA-19
+Report to the College for a Violation of Policy GA-11

-Green River College’s policy SA-19 Personal Violence, Harassment & Assault, states that any employee, student, applicant, or visitor who believes that they have been the subject of discrimination or harassment should report the incident or incidents to the College’s appropriate Title IX Coordinator.
+Green River College’s policy GA-11 Sex Discrimination Grievance Procedure states that any employee, student, applicant, or visitor who believes that they have been the subject of discrimination or harassment should report the incident or incidents to the College’s appropriate Title IX Coordinator.
 Green River has two Title IX Coordinators: the Vice President for Business Administration and Human Resources handles reports from employees, applicants, and visitors; The Vice President of Student Affairs handles reports from students.

 What happens when I report to the Title IX Coordinator?

 The Title IX Coordinator is a school official who has been specifically trained in collecting information and in referring those impacted by sexual assault to helpful resources.
 The Title IX Coordinator -

 - Will gather your information and keep accurate notes and records of your report and any referrals provided to you.